ndemou/Out-PingStats/README.md

 #### About the algorithm for RTT Normalization

-When we are reading RTTs from one and then another host with different average times it will appear as though there is jitter.
+At times when we are reading the RTT from one and then from another host with different average times it will appear as though there is jitter.
 To minimize this effect we use this method:

-  1) Keep the last N successfull RTTs from each host.
+  1) Keep a record of the last N successfull RTTs from each host.
   2) Calculate the min of all these RTTs.
   3) Calculate a *baseline* value that follows the *minimum of all these minimums* **slowly** (we increment or decrement it by 1 or 2 msec per sample except if its difference to the real value grows too much in which case we make one big jump).
   4) Adjust the real RTT values by moving them towards the *baseline* by as many msec as their min is away from the average min.

-Note that since we adjust the real RTTs by an amount that depends on a *slow* changing value their variability is not affected.
+Note that since we adjust the real RTTs by an amount that depends on a *slow* changing value their variability/jitter is only slightly affected.
-Note also that MultiPings is reporting to main code just one RTT value from the 3 hosts (the min RTT).
+Note also that MultiPings is reporting to main code just one RTT value from all hosts (the min RTT).
 Then the main code calculates the jitter based on this artificial/agregate RTT value.
 I _think_ that this is better than taking the jitter for every host.
-Especially for MultiDnsQueries code I have seen that every few seconds I get a sporadic slow reply from every DNS server.
-This will register as two strong jitter measurements but it's more plausible that this slow reply is due to the DNS application rather than due to the network (DNS is not as simple as ping).
-By keeping just the min(RTT) of all parallel DNS queries we mostly suppress such sporadic spikes.

 ## Note for users outside Europe & USA

 There's a list of .com hosts in the code that work fine for Europe and USA.
-If you live elsewhere and you find the baseline RTT too high you can create a nice list suited for your country by dot sourcing this program and running the helper function `helper_find_pingable_com_host` (it needs a few minutes to spit out the list).
+If you live elsewhere and you find the baseline RTT is high you can create a nice list suited for your country by dot sourcing this program and running the helper function `helper_find_pingable_com_host` (it needs a few minutes to spit out the list).
-Check at the top of the code the declaration of `$PING_TARGET_LIST = ` and replace the value with the list you got.
+Then look at the top of the code for the declaration of `$PING_TARGET_LIST = ` and replace its value with the list you got.